 2011 - 2012 Gill Scholar: Jendy Weppler

-The Gill Scholarship is is a need-based award that applies to vet school, dentistry, and med school.
+The Gill Scholarship is awarded by the Science Division faculty to an outstanding student majoring in Biology, Chemistry, or Physics who is pursuing a degree in a medical field.
 Students are nominated by science faculty early in the Spring Semester.
 Faculty reserves the right to not grant an award during a given year.

 - A minimum of 3.5 GPA overall.

 - A University academic record indicating timely progress toward the fulfillment of the requirements for medical school.

 - Must be majoring in biology, chemistry, or physics.

 - Must demonstrate active involvement with the community.